just-the-docs/just-the-docs/beta/versioning/index.md

  1. By directly adding new city object versions manually (e.g. by duplicating an existing city object, renaming it and making the necessary changes).
 In this approach, they would need to add a new version and define it accordingly.
  2. It is possible to develop a tool that extracts a “simple” city model based on the description of one version in a vCityJSON file.
 Then, changes can be made to this file, after which the tool can incorporate the changes in the versioned CityJSON by adding all of the necessary new objects.

-The structure vCityJSON is similar to a regular CityJSON, with the addition of a "versioning" property at the root of the CityJSON object:
+The structure vCityJSON is similar to a regular CityJSON, with the addition of a `versioning` property at the root of the CityJSON object:
 ```js
 {
   "type": "CityJSON",